JonasKoenemann/casadidiff/README.md

 ## CasADi fork for automatic differentation in a CAS framework

 This project became a derivative work of CasADi on February 15, 2019, and since then has been modified.
-The fork is licensed under GPL while parts of the original work are licensed under LGPL until the corresponding copryright notices are altered.
+The fork is licensed under GPL while parts of the original work are licensed under LGPL.
+Whenever we alter an original file we will change the license to GPL.

 The homepage of CasADi is: [http://casadi.org](http://casadi.org)